Gussadi dance: Dandari festival and dance performance

-The Dandari festival starts with the day of "Bhogi" by worshipping Aethmasur pen and instruments used in Gussadi dance like Parra, Vette, Kodal etc..and ends with the day of "Kolabodi".
-During this period, dandari troupes consisting of men and women travel from one village to another performing gussadi and other traditional dances.
-The dancers wear powerful dresses and ornaments, including turbans decorated with peacock feathers, deer horns, artificial moustaches and beards as well as saffron and yellow coloured dresses.
+The final day of the festival features a ritual called Kolabodi.
+During this period, Dandari troupes consisting of men and women travel from one village to another performing the gussadi and other traditional dances.
+The dancers wear elaborately decorated dresses and ornaments, including turbans adorned with peacock feathers, deer horns, artificial moustaches and beards as well as saffron and yellow coloured dresses.
 They also wear garlands and straps on their legs and waist, carrying the crew as they dance in rhythm to tribal instruments.